AlinaBrode/am_lang/docs/plans.md

 * stresses in words and phrases
 * customization of the piglet for each page: make a bubble for piglet in which it says something important for the page
 * welcome page: references styling (default higlight and hover)
+* add new page - learn by bilingual photos

 # Education